-A: If WPHP is significantly concerned that your colleague is suffering from an impairing health condition and they do not follow WPHP recommendations for evaluation, treatment, or monitoring we are obligated to notify WMC.
-We are also obligated to notify the WMC in any circumstance where program non-compliance poses a reasonable likelihood of patient harm.
+A: If WPHP is significantly concerned that your colleague is suffering from an impairing health condition and they do not follow WPHP recommendations for evaluation, treatment, or a health support agreement, we are obligated to notify WMC.
+We are also required to notify the WMC in any circumstance where program non-compliance poses a reasonable likelihood of patient harm.
 We work very hard to help our participants avoid such circumstances.
 We feel that participants do best when internal motivators are engaged, rather than externally leveraged through a possible WMC referral.